djmasde/wmaker/README.md

 pclock-bezier: A two-hour hack.
 Combined the rather cool Bezier Clock (bclock-1.0) with those wonky curves that bezier between the three hands, with pclock-0.10 (above), so the final result is a bezierclock-windowmaker-dockapp

 "hacked" to run ok.
-With -d command parameter, becomes in a common analog clock.
+With -n command parameter, becomes in a common analog clock.

 wmavgload: Another system load meter.
 With -shape and -withdrawn command parameter, becomes in a docker.